rhevorn/shape/docs/TAGS.md

 Use the basic `validate` and `transform` packages when a value does not fit the tagged DTO model.

+FromTags processes all exported fields, even when an input tag is `"-"`.
-Unexported fields and `json:"-"` fields are ignored, but placing a non-empty `shape` tag on either is an error.
-Duplicate effective JSON field names are an error.
-Paths use the effective JSON name.
+Unexported fields are ignored; a non-empty `shape` tag on an unexported field is an error.
+Duplicate Schema paths are rejected.
+Form/query names are checked when their decoding plan is first used.
+Each input uses only its own tag, falling back to the Go name.
+Input exclusion never disables field rules.

+ParseForm/ParseQuery errors use input names, with Schema names for excluded fields.
+Direct Transform/Validate and BindRequest use effective JSON names, or Go names for fields excluded from JSON.

 ## 3. Transform tags